AssembleSoftware/IoTPy/README.md

 ## Documentation

+A good way to understand the code is to read the examples in the Jupyter notebooks, Stream.ipynb and ExampleOperators.ipynb, in GitHub.

 * Our project website is [AssembleSoftware](https://www.assemblesoftware.com/).
-We request anyone using IoTPy to visit the website to develop a better understading of IoTPy and its aims.

-* Documentation for the Code will be released soon.

 ## Contributors

 Several people have contributed to IoTPy.
 To view the list of contributors, please visit [this](https://www.assemblesoftware.com/people-k-mani-chandy) link on AssembleSoftware.

-## Contributing

-* We will soon create specific instructions for contributing to IoTPy.